Liberty Justice Center

 Chancey v.
 Illinois State Board of Elections

-The U.S. Supreme Court has said that “the First Amendment stands against … restrictions distinguishing among different speakers, allowing speech by some but not others.”
+The U.S. Supreme Court has said that “the First Amendment stands against… restrictions distinguishing among different speakers, allowing speech by some but not others.”
 But two new Illinois campaign finance laws place restrictions on only certain Americans in specific races.
 These restrictions are illegal.

 In the last year, Illinois has enacted two bills that restrict contributions only in judicial campaigns by, among other things, prohibiting out-of-state donations to candidates and placing arbitrary limits on contributions to independent expenditure committees.

 Matt Chancey, a former Illinois resident, Fair Courts America, and Restoration PAC wish to speak through their contributions in upcoming Illinois judicial elections.
-Illinois’ limits on their ability to support judicial candidates violates their free speech rights provided by the First Amendment of the U.S. Constitution.
+Illinois’ limits on their ability to support judicial candidates violate their free speech rights provided by the First Amendment of the U.S. Constitution.
 They have filed a federal lawsuit with representation from attorneys at the Liberty Justice Center, a national, nonprofit law firm dedicated to protecting Americans’ constitutional rights.

 Senate Bill 536, enacted in Nov.
 2021, prohibits candidates for Supreme Court, Appellate Court, or Circuit Court from accepting “contributions from any out-of-state person.”
 The government cannot place restrictions on one group of people—in this instance “out-of-state persons.”
 This is a clear violation of the First Amendment right of these Americans to support or oppose Illinois judicial candidates.